Pat Robertson, televangelist and a leader of the religious right, dies at 93

 From pastor to political force

-The son of a powerful U.S. senator, Robertson's roots were in the white evangelical Christian church, as an ordained pastor.
+The son of a powerful U.S. senator, Robertson grew up around politics.
+But his roots were in the white evangelical Christian church, as an ordained pastor.
 In 1960, he founded the Christian Broadcasting Network, or CBN, in Virginia, holding telethons to pay the bills.
 The network and its programs would eventually spread around the world.

 CBN's success spurred Robertson to found a Christian in college, now known as Regent University, in Virginia Beach in the late 1970s.
 A decade later, he set his sights higher, making a run for the 1988 Republican presidential nomination as both a social and fiscal conservative.